lavalink-devs/Lavalink/README.md

 After=syslog.target network.target

 [Service]
-# The user whick will run Lavalink
+# The user which will run Lavalink
 User=<cen>

-# Type of serivce
+# Type of serivce (either simple or forking).
+DO NOT CHANGE THIS PARAMETER
-#   Simple:  Proceed with other jobs once systemd has `fork()`ed it
-#   Forking: The service daemonizes itself and there is no need for systemd for to `fork()` it
 Type=simple

 # Where the program should start